Nutrition

 7. Brazil Nuts

 As you may have guessed from their namesake, Brazil nuts are from countries in the Amazon Rainforest, including Brazil.
-These large nuts have a hearty, satisfying flavor and are one of the healthiest nuts due to their high selenium content.
+These nuts have a hearty, satisfying flavor and are one of the healthiest nuts due to their high selenium content.

 Brazil Nut Nutritional Information